provider image

 fstop123/E+ via Getty Images

-Aging, pregnancy, and weight loss make the abdominal muscles less elastic.
+Aging, pregnancy, and weight loss make your abdominal muscles less elastic.
 Even with exercise, it may be impossible to get rid of sagging, loose skin or a protruding belly.
-An abdominoplasty (tummy tuck) is a surgery to contour the shape of the belly.
-It helps to remove excess skin and fat, and to repair any weakened muscles.
+An abdominoplasty (tummy tuck) is a surgery that reshapes your belly.
+It helps to remove excess skin and fat and repairs weak muscles.

-A tummy tuck is a common cosmetic surgery.
+A tummy tuck is a common cosmetic surgery for both men and women.
 About 100,000 tummy tucks are performed each year.

 SPECIAL OFFER